What does Parent Involvement mean?

 Despite these meetings being mandatory, we know that sometimes life gets hectic and situations arise and that there may be extenuating circumstances that prevent you from attending a meeting.
 In this case, you will work with the Vice President for your class to find another parent education experience you can complete in order to satisfy the requirements laid out by the PPP licensing body.

-What is a typical time commitment of Parent Participation?
+What is a typical time commitment of Parent Involvement?

 The time commitment you offer the school differs from family to family depending on circumstance and availability.
-However, you can expect a monthly meeting (there are 6-7 meetings in the year) on the second Tuesday of the month from 7 – 10PM.
+However, you can expect a meeting (there are 4-5 meetings in the year) on the second Tuesday of the month from 7 – 9PM.

 What is the ratio of children to adults in the class?

-Where the predominant age of the children in the group is 3 years, the ratio of adults to children must not be less than 1:5.
-Our Teddy Bear class has a maximum of 15 children, with 3 supervising adults on duty: the Headteacher, the Assistant Teacher and one duty parent.
+Where the predominant age of the children in the group is 3 years, the ratio of adults to children must not be less than 1:6.
+Our Teddy Bear class has a maximum of 12 children, with 2 or more supervising adults on duty: the Headteacher, the Assistant Teacher and one duty parent.

-Where the predominant age of the children in the group is 4 years, the ratio of adults to children must not be less than 1:6.
-Our Caterpillar class has a maximum of 18 children, with 3 supervising adults on duty: the Headteacher, the Assistant Teacher and one duty parent.
+Where the predominant age of the children in the group is 4 years, the ratio of adults to children must not be less than 1:8.
+Our Caterpillar class has a maximum of 16 children, with 2 or more supervising adults on duty: the Headteacher, the Assistant Teacher and one duty parent.

 Does my child need to be potty trained to attend Happy Corner?